-CW-Bahamas has a \$5.6 million credit facility with Royal Bank of Canada, which consists of (i) a BAH\$500,000 revolving working capital loan (the Working Capital Revolver); (ii) term loans of US\$38,062 (Term Loan A) and BAH\$127,276 (Term Loan B, together with Term Loan A, the Term Loans) and (iii) bank guarantees (the Guarantees totaling BAH\$4.98 million.
+CW-Bahamas has a credit facility with Royal Bank of Canada, which consists of a BAH\$500,000 revolving working capital loan (the Working Capital Revolver ) and bank guarantees (the Guarantees ) totaling BAH\$4.98 million.
 The obligations under the credit facility are secured by the assets CW-Bahamas.
-Borrowings under the Working Capital Revolver accrue interest at the Nassau Prime rate plus 1.50% per annum; borrowings under Term Loan A and Term Loan B accrue interest at the 90 day LIBOR rate plus 1.75% per annum and the Nassau Prime rate plus 1.50% per annum, respectively; and fees for the Guarantees equal 1.0% of the guarantee amounts, subject to annual renegotiation.
-As of June 30, 2007, no borrowings under the credit facility were outstanding under the Term Loan A, Term Loan B or Working Capital Revolver.
-Approximately BAH\$4.88 million in Guarantees were outstanding under the facility as of June 30, 2007.
+Borrowings under the Working Capital Revolver accrue interest at the Nassau Prime rate plus 1.50% per annum and fees for the Guarantees equal 1.0% of the guarantee amounts, subject to annual renegotiation.
+As of September 30, 2007, no borrowings under the credit facility were outstanding under the Working Capital Revolver and approximately BAH\$4.88 million in Guarantees were outstanding.

 The credit facility contains certain covenants applicable to CW-Bahamas, including restrictions on additional debt, guarantees and sale of assets.
 The credit facility limits the payment of dividends by CW-Bahamas to available cash flow (as defined in the governing loan agreement).
 The credit facility also contains a financial covenant requiring CW-Bahamas to maintain a ratio of total liabilities to tangible net worth (each as defined in the loan agreement) of not greater than 2 to 1.
-CW-Bahamas was not in compliance with this financial covenant as of June 30, 2007.
+CW-Bahamas was not in compliance with this financial covenant as of September 30, 2007.
 All obligations under the credit facility are repayable on demand by the lender.
-Until demand is made, CW-Bahamas is required to repay any borrowings under the Term Loans in quarterly payments based on a ten year amortization schedule.
-The Guarantees expire annually or upon certain events as set forth in the loan agreement.
+Until demand is made, the Guarantees expire annually or upon certain events as set forth in the loan agreement.